 I was pleasantly surprised also to find ordering screens at McDonald’s and even Taco Bell, where I had fun poking through the combinations and trying to invent healthier meals.
 (At Taco Bell, a woman took pity on me as I fiddled endlessly with the screen, and she kindly suggested that I just give up and place my order at the counter 🙂 )

 Notes on ordering from screens:

-- Adding extra ingredients often had a cost (see the chicken soft taco menu above).
+- Adding extra ingredients often had a cost (see the chicken soft taco menu at right).
 But subtracting ingredients, even major ones, didn’t reduce the cost.
 No fair!